-Anyone who is in a non-home environment for a prolonged period of time, so this could include even kids who are at summer camp or hospitalized for a prolonged period of time.
-More typically, it affects immigrants, foreign students, foreign employees, refugees, displaced people, or military.
+Basically, anyone who is in a non-home environment for a prolonged period of time.
+This could even include kids at summer camp, or who have been hospitalized for a prolonged period of time.

 Initiate social contact with others before arrival